jeeberhardt/mobius/docs/source/about.rst

 structures) and non-natural amino acids using the HELM notation, Mobius offers a variety of peptide scanning strategies (including alanine, random, homolog, and property-based scanning) for generating the initial batch of peptides.
-It also features multiple surrogate models (Gaussian Process and Random Forest), acquisition functions, and a range of sequence descriptors.
+It also features multiple acquisition functions, and a range of different fingerprint methods and sequence descriptors.

 Flexible and modular, Mobius can be easily extended to accommodate custom surrogate models and descriptors, ensuring adaptability to specific needs and requirements.